moroz0751/MozPort/README.md

 <h4> Welcome to my project for continuing to learn, practice, and demonstrate my web development skills! </h4>

 It is an MVC application based on Rails 6 that implements a variety of packages.

-I have a number of ideas that I want to implement in this project, and I hope it will keep growing.
+I have a number of ideas that I want to implement in this project, and I plan to keep it growing.
+You can view the live version powered by Heroku via this [link](https://mozport.herokuapp.com/).

 # Software packages
 - Rails (6.0.3.2)